 Eggs that betray?
-East and West Egg play an integral role in this classic novel.
-Yet it is still a strange phrase.
-The truth is that it is an anagram of the title of the novel, The Great Gatsby.
-That is a bizarre coincidence, unless it's not.
-It is an intentional clue as to the truth of this book.
-Where it leads us, most people miss.
+Where does that phrase come from?
+As anyone who has read the novel knows, East and West Egg play an integral role as the setting for the action of the plot.
+The truth is that the phrase is an anagram of the title of the novel.
+Rearrange the letters of the title The Great Gatsby and there it is.
+That is truly a bizarre coincidence, unless it's not.
+It is an obvious and purposeful clue that Fitzgerald intentionally created so as to reveal the meaning of his book.

 “Did you start him in business?”
 I inquired.

 “I raised him up out of nothing, right out of the gutter.
 I saw right away he was a fine-appearing, gentlemanly young man, and when he told me he was at Oggsford I knew I could use him good.” (chapter 9).